Women and smoking: 2020s and onward

+Shoko Miyata was chosen for the 2024 Olympics, but was forced to leave the Japanese women’s artistic gymnastics Olympic team she was captain of due to being caught smoking, which was against the team’s conduct code.

 General health effects

 According to the Centers for Disease Control and Prevention, cigarette smoking is the leading cause of preventable death in the United States and produces substantial health-related economic costs to society.
 During the time between 1995 and 1999, smoking resulted in approximately 440,000 premature deaths per year and about $157 billion in "health-related economic losses".
 Smoking has been known to increase to the risks of, and has been linked to, a plethora of adverse health effects.
 For instance, "Cigarette smoking accounts for about one-third of all cancers, including 90 percent of lung cancer cases.
 [Smoking also] causes lung diseases such as chronic bronchitis and emphysema, [and can] increase the risk of heart disease, including stroke, heart attack, vascular disease, and aneurysm."
 According to the Surgeon General's Report of 2004, titled "The Health Consequences of Smoking", other consequences of smoking include increased risk of cataracts, lowered levels of antioxidants, especially vitamin C, heightened inflammation, and periodontitis.